310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 {% bubble Chiaki pastworried %}
 C-Can you hear me?
 Hellooo…?

-… Huh?
+…Huh?
 “Mikejima”?
 As in, Mikejima-san?

 Ocean?
 What’s happening in the ocean?
 I have to go there?
 No wait, the ocean is pretty wide, so could you be more specific…!?

-… Ahh!
+…Ahh!
 The call was cut off!
 S-Should I redial?

-… … … Urghh!
+…… … Urghh!
 He isn’t picking up!
 Really, what was that about!?

 <th>(I don’t really understand, but I can't just do nothing about it, even if I am confused!)</th>